-Meadows HR in 11th, Rays top Yanks 2-1, back into 1st place
+Astros top Red Sox 7-3 for 10th straight win

 CLEVELAND (AP) — Adam Plutko, making his first appearance of the season, allowed one run in six innings — a solo homer by Trey Mancini for Baltimore’s only hit.

 Called up from Triple-A Columbus before the game, Plutko struck out four, walked two and was pulled after throwing 83 pitches.
 Cleveland used three relievers to finish it.
 Oliver Perez struck out three of the four hitters he faced.
 Adam Cimber retired a batter in the eighth, but a fielding error by third baseman Jose Ramirez and a walk put two runners on.

 Brad Hand struck out Jonathan Villar to end the inning and worked the ninth for his 12th save in 12 chances.